Family Bible (song): Houston and song's success

 On his way to Houston, Nelson stopped by the Esquire Ballroom to sell his original songs to house band singer Larry Butler.
 Butler refused to purchase the songs, including "Family Bible", for US$10 apiece.
 Instead, he signed Nelson to his band.
 During his time in Fort Worth, Nelson was signed by Pappy Daily to D Records.
 While in Houston, he recorded sides for the label.
 Nelson was also hired by guitar instructor Paul Buskirk to work as an instructor in his school.
 After having dinner with Buskirk at a Pasadena restaurant, Nelson did not have money to pay the check.
 He sang "Family Bible" to Buskirk, and offered to sell the song to him for US$50 and the cost of his bill.
 To help Nelson with his financial issues, Buskirk purchased the song.

 Buskirk convinced singer Claude Gray to record a set of original songs by Nelson, including "Family Bible", "Night Life", "The Party's Over", and "Leave Alone".
 Buskirk organized the session and hired the musicians.
 Buskirk also sold a share of "Family Bible" to Gray for US$100.
-Produced by Bill Quinn, the song was recorded on December 18, 1959, at Goldstar Studios.
+Produced by Bill Quinn, the song was recorded on December 18, 1959, at Gold Star Studios in Houston, Texas.
 It was released by D Records in February 1960 and reached number seven on Billboard's Hot Country Singles.
 Billboard called the song "very well done", giving it a rating of three stars out of five.

 When it was first published, the song did not include any credit to Nelson as the songwriter.
 Instead it listed Paul Buskirk, Claude Gray, and Walt Breeland.
 Nelson later declared that he did not feel any regrets for selling the song, stating, "I felt if I could write one hit song, I could write another".
 Taking advantage of Gray's hit, Nelson moved to Nashville.
 The song garnered him recognition as a songwriter.
 He recorded the song himself for the first time in his 1971 album Yesterday's Wine.
 In 1980 he used "Family Bible" as the title track of his gospel album, and released it as a single the same year.
 The song became one of Nelson's recurring numbers during live performances.

 Commander Cody and His Lost Planet Airmen recorded a version on their debut album "Lost in the Ozone" in 1971 on Paramount.
 MCA reissued in 1977, 1980 and 2000.

-George Jones also recorded a version of the song for Mercury Records, which rose to No. 16 on the country singles chart.
+George Jones also recorded a version of the song for Mercury Records, which reached No. 16 on the country singles chart.